The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Quantifying the information content of different triangle shapes with respect to variations in and

-This analysis proves quantitatively, confirming the qualitative indication of Fig. \ref{fig:triangle_mnu_s8_deg}, that the imprint of massive neutrinos in both $\zeta$ and $Q$ across different triangle shapes cannot be reproduced by a simple variation of $\sigma_8$, since there are at the same time triangle shapes reacting to such variation similarly to a variation in $M_\nu$, and other ones following a different trend.
+This analysis proves quantitatively, confirming the qualitative indication of Fig. \ref{fig:triangle_mnu_s8_deg}, that the imprint of massive neutrinos in $\zeta$ and $Q$ across different triangle shapes cannot be reproduced by a simple variation of $\sigma_8$, since at the same time, some triangle shapes react to this variation similarly to a variation in $M_\nu$, while other shapes follow a different trend.
 This analysis confirms in configuration space the results obtained for the bispectrum in \citet{Hahn20}, paving the way for more systematic studies of the shape-dependent sensitivity of configuration-space higher-order statistics as a promising strategy to disentangle $M_\nu$ and $\sigma_8$-related effects. \end{appendix}